-The Royal College of Surgeons of England is a professional membership organisation and registered charity, which exists to advance surgical standards and improve patient care.
+The Royal College of Surgeons of England (RCS) is a professional membership organisation and registered charity, which exists to advance surgical standards and improve patient care.
 We support 20,000 members in the UK and internationally by improving their skills and knowledge, developing policy and guidance, and carrying out projects to improve surgical care.

 With a full programme of exams and courses, we equip surgeons with the skills they need throughout their careers.
 High-quality patient care is at the heart of our work, and we also maintain an innovative research programme through donations and legacies.